bcarradini/research-visualizer/README.md

 ## **Run**
 To run locally:
 ```
-gunicorn project.wsgi -b localhost:5000
+gunicorn project.wsgi -b localhost:5000 --reload
 ```
-IMPORTANT: The Scopus API key is set up to allow requests from localhost:5000
+IMPORTANT: The Scopus API key must be set up to allow requests from localhost:5000